grate-driver/grate/Vertex-Shader-ISA.md

 2. equal to 0.0
 3. greater than 0.0

 To update the content of the condition register, bits "condition set" and "condition flags write enable" must be set and resultant register component must be enabled in the op write-mask.
-If both vector and scalar masks enables .x, vector takes precedence.
+Result of a vector operation takes precedence.

 To execute instruction conditionally: "condition check" bit needs to be enabled combined with the "predicate - *" bits.
 The resultant register component will be updated if corresponding condition register component state, selected by predicate swizzle, satisfies the tested predicate.